1985 US Open – Men's singles

 Ivan Lendl defeated defending champion John McEnroe in a rematch of the previous year's final, 7–6^{(7–1)}, 6–3, 6–4 to win the men's singles tennis title at the 1985 US Open.
 It was his first US Open title, following three consecutive runner-up finishes at the tournament, and second major title overall.

+This tournament marked the final major appearance of former world No. 1, 1972 US Open and 1973 French Open champion Ilie Năstase; he lost to Mike Bauer in the first round.
+It also marked the first US Open appearance of future world No. 1 and champion Boris Becker, who would win the title 4 years later; he lost to Joakim Nyström in the fourth round.

 Seeds

 The seeded players are listed below.
 Ivan Lendl is the champion; others show the round in which they were eliminated.